-Just recently, an environmental study was undertaken by noted marine biologist at the estuary at Costa Palmas.
-Results of the study indicated that the biodiversity within the estuary is vast: nearly 10 native plants were noted along with 38 species of animals, predominantly birds.
+In Addition, an environmental study was undertaken by noted marine biologist at the estuary at Costa Palmas.
+Results of the study indicated that the biodiversity within the estuary is vast: nearly 10 native plants were found along with 38 species of animals, predominantly birds

 NATIVE PLANTS, to name a few:

 More than 38 species of animals, birds most represented.
 Including:

 Garza Blanca y Morena